lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 Pelican's functionalities can be extended by writing **plugins**.
-These pieces of code, also written in Python, allow to perform actions at the different stages of the build processs.
+These pieces of code, also written in Python, allow to perform actions at the different stages of the build process.

 The [documentation](http://docs.getpelican.com/en/latest/plugins.html) does
 not say much about plugins development.
 The aim of this post is to provide